Last updated on April 6, 2026

 Modern Horizons

-Two years without full-art lands left us parched, so when Modern Horizons came out in June of 2019, it saw something we’d never seen before: full-art snow-covered lands.
-Before certain bannings, these lands were pretty expensive because no deck could go without them, but now they’re available at a more reasonable price.
-So, if you’re a fan of winter wonderlands, go pick some up for sure.
+Two years without full-art lands left us parched, so when Modern Horizons came out in June of 2019, it showed us something we'd never seen before, full-art snow-covered lands.
+Before certain bannings, these snow-covered lands were pretty expensive because no deck could go without them, but now they're available at a more reasonable price.
+So, if you're a fan of winter wonderlands like this No products found., go pick some up for sure.

 Unsanctioned